patcha-ranat/MLOps-ml-system/mbti_ipip/README.md

 # MBTI - IPIP
-*Know your MBTI within 12 questions through ML model deployed with streamlit on Azure cloud*
+*Discover Your MBTI in 12 Questions with an ML Model Deployed via Streamlit on Azure Cloud Using Docker and Terraform CI/CD Pipelines*

 *patcharanat p.*